 The Spanish Sociedad Limitada (S. L.) is by far the most frequently used form of company in Spain and can be founded from 3,000 euros share capital.
 This supposed simplicity often leads to the neglect of the corresponding corporate planning and thus in many cases to the failure of the company.

-In order to avoid costly problems and irregularities in the life of the company at a later date, it is advisable not to regard company law planning as a problem but as an opportunity even before the foundation of S. L..
-In order to avoid the biggest mistakes, the following points, among others, should be observed:
+To avoid costly problems and irregularities in the life of the company at a later date, it is advisable not to regard company law planning as a problem but as an opportunity even before the foundation of S. L. To avoid the biggest mistakes, the following points, among others, should be observed:

 1. The appropriate corporate form